wp-plugins/google-calendar-events/readme.txt

 1. A page showing a full page calendar grid and various widgets.

 == Changelog ==

+= 0.4.1 =

+* Fix / workaround for the long-running timezone bug.
+Please take a look at [this](http://www.rhanney.co.uk/2011/01/16/google-calendar-events-0-4-1) for more information.
+* Added additional 'Maximum no. events to display' option to widget / shortcode (mainly to address a further issue caused by the above fix)
+* i18n related bug fix
+* Added support for widget_title filter (courtesy of [James](http://lunasea-studios.com))
+* Added Hungarian (hu_HU) translation ([Takács Dániel](http://ek.klog.hu))
+* Now using minified version of jQuery qTip script

 = 0.4 =
 * More control over how start and end dates / times are displayed